deepgram-devs/dg-translation-chrome-ext/README.md

-# Repo Name

-A repository template for open-source demos, guides and sample apps.
-Description here.
+# Deepgram Translation Chrome Extension

+A repository for creating a chrome extension that allows users to create transcripts and to translate transcripts.
+This is a JavaScript project that uses [Parcel](https://parceljs.org/) and [TypeScript](https://www.typescriptlang.org/).

 ## Development and Contributing